Every time I ride my scooter, I feel free and alive and part of something more.

 And now I’m leaving again, and I have a whole host of emotions.
 I’m going to miss this place no doubt.
 I had just settled in.
 I have friends I adore, a life I enjoy, work that’s fulfilling, and a scooter.

 And it’s this damn scooter that is hard for me to let go of.
 It was the first sign and symbol of something that really changed for me- a step of bravery, a release of fear, and an embracing of a culture.

 And now I am leaving it all.

 It’s selfish really.
 I know I am blessed.
 And I wouldn’t change a thing.
 I’m richer for having lived here a second time.
 My heart is fuller for meeting the people I have met.
-I am forever and more profoundly changed by this year in China that I allowed myself to be during the previous assignment in its close to five-year span.
+I am forever and more profoundly changed by this year in China than I allowed myself to be during the previous assignment in its close to five-year span.

 So tomorrow, I will go for one final spin on my scooter before I hand it off to its new owner.
-And like every time before, I will weave in and out of the harmonious chaos marveling at what a wonderful and unique experience I have had the privilege of taking part in.
+And like every time before, I will weave in and out of the harmonious chaos marveling at what a beautiful and unique experience I have had the privilege of taking part in.